Ecboxer/inkrement/README.md

 Summary
 =======

-Matplotlib wrapper for incremental data analysis
+Matplotlib wrapper for incremental data visualization in python

 Requirements
 ============